 We have to ask … who are you supporting for the 2020 democratic nomination?
 And if you’re up for telling us, why that candidate?

 “I’m a bit torn, because the moment I say I’m for a candidate, much of the public translates that to mean that I’m against another candidate.
 The truth is, I’m for Elizabeth Warren, Julian Castro and yes, even Bernie Sanders.
-But of those three, Elizabeth Warren is the one who has created an open line of communication with me that I believe would extend well into
+But of those three, Elizabeth Warren is the one who has created an open line of communication with me that I believe would extend well into her presidency.”

 Along with being an actress and trans rights activist, you’re also a powerful business woman, the founder and CEO of TransTech Social Enterprises.
 Tell us how this roll has helped transgender people make strides in the tech industry?